gitter-badger/PromiseKit/_posts/2015-05-10-PromiseKit-2.0-Released.markdown

 }
 {% endhighlight %}

 This is typically what you want.
 If an alert is part of a chain and the user taps a button other than cancel, the chain will continue; however, if the user cancels, you want to abort the chain.
-But since the user explicitly cancelled the operation, you don't want to run a catch handler that shows an error message.
+But since the user explicitly cancelled the operation, you don’t want to run a catch handler that shows an error message.

 You can opt-in to catch cancellation.
 Here’s a more elaborate example where cancellation is caught: